Skip to content

 Prerequisites

-This guide assumes you've read the Hardware Adapters guide and understand the ports-and-adapters pattern.
+This section assumes you've read the Hardware Adapters guide and understand the ports-and-adapters pattern.

 Step 1: Define a State Port